Give notice of a marriage/civil partnership

 Proof of residence

-This must show your current address, where you have lived for seven full days immediately before attending your notice appointment.
+This must show your current address, where you have lived for seven clear days immediately before attending your notice appointment.
+The date you arrive, and the date of your appointment do not count as part of the clear seven days.

 You must bring one of the following documents in your name: